Skip to main content

 I did not.
 I changed my settings, kept the parts I value, and turned off the background listening.
 You should make your own call based on how sensitive your work is.

 One last note for the record.
 This is my personal experience on my own Mac, based on my own settings and system logs and my own reading of them.
 It is not a security audit and not an allegation of wrongdoing.
-I have shared my findings with WisprFlow and will update this post with their response.
+I shared my findings with WisprFlow, and their response is in the update above, put as fairly as I can.

 Want the context?
 Here is the original review I wrote before any of this.